laurelherting/graphql-casts/README.md

 breakpoints as necessary to move through the code and inspect.

 ## Express-GraphQL Notes
-The GraphQL schema docs are located in: `server/models`
+The GraphQL schema docs are located in: `users/schema`

+### Node
+.nvmrc added to both Server and Client side for node version consistency